kapouer/window-page/README.md

 Chains `init` and `ready` are always run.

 Chain `setup` is only run if `document.visibilityState == "visible"`.

-Internal errors are caught and replaced by calls to document.location's assign or replace methods accordingly.

-The error chain can be used to remove `state.error` and continue on with normal behavior.

 A convenient method only that only replaces current window.history entry: